Le-Mans-Universite/CasGuardBundle/README.md

     controller: L3\Bundle\CasBundle\Controller\LogoutController::logoutAction
 ```

-In Symfony 5 or Symfony6 or Symfony7, you must create a logout route in your DefaultController in your application:
+In Symfony 5 or Symfony6 or Symfony7 and Symfony8, you must create a logout route in your DefaultController in your application:
 ```
     /**
      * @Route("/logout", name="logout")